nlpub/watset-java/README.md

 The default output format is a tab-separated file, each line of which contains three elements: `id`, `size` and a comma-and-space-separated list of elements.

-In fact, `watset-java` is not just a tool, it also features a complete API for graph clustering.
-This API can easily be embedded into your application or library.
-Consider [examples](examples/) and Javadoc at <https://nlpub.github.io/watset-java/>.
+In fact, `watset-java` is not only a tool, it also features a complete API for graph clustering.
+This API can easily be embedded into your application or library, see [examples](examples/).
+The complete Javadoc is available at <https://nlpub.github.io/watset-java/>.

 ### Dummy Clustering